nicolajnnielsen/Portfolio-Gatsby/README.md

 # Gatsby Portfolio

-My portfolio site, built with Gatsby using markdown posts.
+My portfolio site, showcasing some of my web development projects, built with Gatsby using markdown posts.

 ## TODO
 - Split up code bundles
+- Add custom 404 page
 - Add more info to SEO component
 - change transition when moving from project pages - need to change nav depending on location
 - prev/next links on project pages